sabith-tu/Unity-ScriptableObject-Framework/README.md

 # Unity-ScriptableObject-Framework

 What is this :
-<ul> <li> Hello, my name is sabith and this is a scriptable object architecture / framework / pattern for unity game engine.
+<ul> <li> Hello, my name is sabith and this is a Open-source scriptable object architecture / framework / pattern for unity game engine.
 Build your game on top of this layer for a far better developer experience</li></ul>

 How to get started :
 <ul>